nicotsou/nicotsou.com/content/blog/fun-facts-about-switzerland-part-i/index.md

 Interestingly, other people prefer to use services like Mobility.
 You locate one of their cars using their app, you enter with your Swiss transportation card, and you basically rent the car for a couple of hours.
 Once you finish, you can return it to its original location.
 You may consider this as an option if you don't use your car on a daily basis.

-I have also observed green buildings, that prevent car owners for renting apartments.
+I have also observed green buildings, that prevent car owners from renting apartments.

 We are approaching the end of this first part of our Swiss special.
 Before I let you go, there is one more story I would like to share with you.
 It is somehow related to the transportation topic.